swiftlang/swift/docs/LibraryEvolution.rst

 accommodate new values.
 More specifically, the following changes are permitted:

 - Adding a new case.
-- Reordering existing cases, although this is discouraged.
+- Reordering existing cases is a `binary-compatible source-breaking change`.
 In particular, if an enum is RawRepresentable, changing the raw representations of cases may break existing clients who use them for serialization.
 - Adding a raw type to an enum that does not have one.
 - Removing a non-public, non-versioned case.
 - Adding any other members.